Azure/Azure-Sentinel/Tools/SolutionData/README.md

 > Note:  Due to the size of the CSV file, it must first be uploaded into an Azure Blog storage account and then used to create the watchlist.
 [Create Large Watchlists using SAS Key](https://techcommunity.microsoft.com/t5/microsoft-sentinel-blog/large-watchlist-using-sas-key-is-in-public-preview)

 There can be an issue where the CSV file failed to work correctly when creating the watchlist.
 In that case, open it in Excel and save it again.

+When creating the Watchlist, set both the name to whatever you like, the alias to "SolutionData", and the SearchKey to the "Index" column.